EquosAI/equos-node-sdk/src/api/docs/BrainApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#api-endpoints) [[Back to Model list]](../README.md#models) [[Back to README]](../README.md)

-## brainControllerGetByIdV3
+## deleteBrain

-> EquosBrain brainControllerGetByIdV3(id)
+> EquosBrain deleteBrain(id)

-Get Equos Brain by ID.
+Delete an Equos Brain.
+This action is irreversible.

 ### Example